Against All Odds

 "Because we give them a place to come home."

-She looked up at her father and saw the worry in his eyes.
+She looked up at her father and saw the worry in his eyes following his words.
 She would shut up; they didn't need her commentary on things.

 "So I'm still thinking of having the Christmas party.
-Of course everyone will stay here like usual.
+Of course everyone will stay here as usual.
 Bill and Fleur will come, and so will Remus, Tonks, and little Teddy."
-She paused before sipping her water.
+Molly paused before sipping her water as she sat down and the other two ate quietly.
 "I can't think to endanger Fred and George, though, with their show.
 Yes, they use codenames, but those are their voices on the cast…"

-Arthur took his wife's hand.
+Arthur put his fork down and took his wife's hand.
 "They know when Christmas is, dear.
 I don't think they'd miss it for the world."

 "What?"
 Ginny asked, clearly puzzled by her mother's outburst.